startae/hagrid/README.md

 npm test
 ```

-## Credit
+## Credits

 - Started as a fork of [csswizardry-grids](http://github.com/csswizardry/csswizardry-grids)
- - Beard used in the logo by [ZQ](http://www.designbolts.com/2013/02/24/free-vector-hipster-stock-mustache-beard-rayban-glasses/).

 ## License